Blockstream/docs/liquid/node_setup.rst

 **Linux**

 There are a number of Linux distrutions supported.
-For example; Ubuntu users can choose the 0.17 `x86_64 linux <https://github.com/ElementsProject/elements/releases/download/elements-0.17.0/liquid-0.17.0-x86_64-linux-gnu.tar.gz>`_ file, whereas Raspberry Pi users should choose the `arm linux <https://github.com/ElementsProject/elements/releases/download/elements-0.17.0/liquid-0.17.0-arm-linux-gnueabihf.tar.gz>`_ file.
+For example; Ubuntu users can choose the ``elements-0.17.0.1-x86_64-linux-gnu.tar.gz`` file, whereas Raspberry Pi users should choose the ``elements-0.17.0.1-arm-linux-gnueabihf.tar.gz`` file.

 **Windows**

-You can choose the 0.17 `win64 setup unsigned <https://github.com/ElementsProject/elements/releases/download/elements-0.17.0/elements-0.17.0-win64-setup-unsigned.exe>`_ file if you are happy to run an unsigned setup on your Windows x64 machine.
+You can choose the ``elements-0.17.0.1-win64-setup-unsigned.exe`` file if you are happy to run an unsigned setup on your Windows x64 machine.
 If you need a 32bit variant or a version without an installer, you should chose the appropriate file from the list.

 **MacOS Installation**

-You can choose the 0.17 `OSX unsigned <https://github.com/ElementsProject/elements/releases/download/elements-0.17.0/liquid-0.17.0-osx-unsigned.dmg>`_ dmg image file, or download the binaries themselves.
+You can choose the ``elements-0.17.0.1-osx-unsigned.dmg`` dmg image file, or download the binaries themselves.

 After installation, you are now ready to move on to configuring your node.